joonarafael/tiirascraper/docs/user_manual.md

 located at `./src/env.py`.

 **_IMPORTANT_**: **Comment out the message sending logic out from** `main.py` **if you do not have the Telegram bot and/or environment initialized**.
-This file will be created automatically with empty variables during the execution of the automated dependency installation script `setup.sh`, but if your installation was unsuccessful, this file might not yet exist.
+The environment file will be created automatically with empty variables during the execution of the automated dependency installation script `setup.sh`, but if your installation was unsuccessful, this file might not yet exist.
 Program will continue with environment variables with empty strings, but execution will halt to a runtime exception if the file is missing or environment variables are corrupted in some other way!

 **How to get the Telegram ID?**